Scaranman/Portfolio-Site/content/en/project/Misc/index.md

 ---
 title: Miscellaneous
-summary: A collection of various different things I've designed and or worked on.
+summary: A collection of various different things I've designed or worked on.
 tags:
 # - Deep Learning
 date: "2021"